microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/explanations/recording-bot-permission.md

  Id app registration and the bot service are linked.

-Also the app registration must have some application permissions exposed by the Microsoft Graph API that allow the recording application to join calls and access the media streams.
+Also the app registration must have some application permissions exposed by the Microsoft Graph API that allows the recording application to join calls and access the media streams.
 The following Microsoft Graph API application permissions are relevant for the recording bot:

 |  permission  |  description  |